 The fundamental purpose is speed reduction benefits, which average about 5 mph.
-National research has repeatedly shown the radar speed display sign (RSDS, also known as "speed trailer") as one of the most effective devices at reducing vehicle speeds (short of automated speed enforcement which is illegal in Washington work zones per RCW 46.63.170).
+National research has repeatedly shown the radar speed display sign (RSDS, also known as "speed trailer") as one of the most effective devices at reducing vehicle speeds, especially when using speed safety camera systems.